RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ### Changes in environmental conditions:

-a.
-To handle variability in the environment, the robot will leverage sensor fusion by combining OptiTrack motion capture for global positioning and ArUco marker detection for precise local object tracking, ensuring robust localization even under occlusion.
+1. To handle variability in the environment, the robot will leverage sensor fusion by combining OptiTrack motion capture for global positioning and ArUco marker detection for precise local object tracking, ensuring robust localization even under occlusion.
-b.
-Closed-loop control mechanisms, including force-torque sensing (if available) or visual feedback, will refine grasping by adjusting grip strength based on object weight and slippage.
+2. Closed-loop control mechanisms, including force-torque sensing (if available) or visual feedback, will refine grasping by adjusting grip strength based on object weight and slippage.
-c.
-In case of misalignment, the system will implement error recovery strategies, such as reattempting detection and adjusting the pick position.
+3. In case of misalignment, the system will implement error recovery strategies, such as reattempting detection and adjusting the pick position.
 Additionally, ROS 2-based dynamic reconfiguration will allow real-time parameter tuning and trajectory modifications, supported by a web-based interface for manual overrides.
 This integrated approach ensures the system remains resilient and adaptable in dynamic environments, maintaining precise and reliable object manipulation.

 ## J. Impact